Flexible Sigmoidoscopy Procedures in Fort Collins, CO

 Your doctor will tell you what cleansing routine to use before your flexible sigmoidoscopy procedure at our Fort Collins, CO clinic.
 In general, preparation consists of one or two enemas prior to the procedure but could include laxatives or dietary modifications as well.
 A clear liquid diet the day before and overnight fasting are usually recommended to cleanse the bowels.
-However, in some circumstances your doctor might advise you to forgo any special preparation.
+However, in some circumstances, your doctor might advise you to forgo any special preparation.
 Because the rectum and lower colon must be completely empty for the procedure to be accurate, it’s important to follow your doctor’s instructions carefully.
 Be sure to discuss your medical history, allergies, and medications with your doctor, as you may need to make some adjustments with those as well prior to your procedure.